javalover123/spring-data-elasticsearch-demo/README.md

-# The betest demo for spring-data-elasticsearch, it shows save, find by page, find by tow parameters using like and @Query.
+# The best demo for spring-data-elasticsearch, it shows save, find by page, find by tow parameters using like and @Query.

 import org.springframework.data.domain.Pageable;
 import org.springframework.data.elasticsearch.annotations.Query;